-During FY 2019, the reimbursement rate for single-source medications (brand name) was the lesser of Wholesale Acquisition Cost (WAC) or State Maximum Allowable Cost (SMAC), plus a dispensing fee of \$2.40.
-Multi-source medications (generics) were reimbursed at the lesser of WAC, SMAC, or Federal Upper Limit (FUL) plus a dispensing fee of \$5.50.
+During FY 2020, the reimbursement rate for single-source medications (brand name) was the lesser of Wholesale Acquisition Cost (WAC) minus 4.4%, National Average Drug Acquisition Cost (NADAC) or State Maximum Allowable Cost (SMAC), plus a professional dispensing fee.
+Multi-source medications (generics) were reimbursed at the lesser of WAC minus 17.5%, NADAC, SMAC, or Federal Upper Limit (FUL) plus a professional dispensing fee.
+The professional dispensing fee for Illinois-based Critical Access Pharmacies is \$15.55 and for all other pharmacies, the professional dispensing fee \$8.85.
 The Department's maximum price for each drug continues to be the lesser of the calculated allowable, or the pharmacy's usual and customary charge.
-Generic prescriptions comprised 86% of drug utilization, but respresented only 14% of the Department's drug spend.
+Generic prescriptions comprised 87% of drug utilization but represented only 13% of the Department's drug spend.

 Under the PBMS contract the vendor develops and maintains a comprehensive listing of SMAC reimbursement rates.
 The Department provides public notice of proposed revisions and additions to monthly SMAC rates at least 14 days prior to effective dates.
 This policy ensures that pharmacy providers may review and, if necessary, appeal the adequacy of SMAC rates before final rates are implemented.
 Proposed and final SMAC rates can be found at www.ilsmac.com.